lubsar/SGSerialization/README.md

 # SGSerialization

-Serialization abstract library with basic implementation and other features.
+Abstract serialization library with basic implementation and other features.

 **Features**
 - Abstract layer for custom implementation of serialization of primitives and primitive array writers and readers